-The amount that is or will be paid by a parent or a parent's spouse for health insurance (medical OR medical and dental) for the child(ren) for whom support is established is added to the basic child support obligation.
+The amount that is or will be paid by a parent or a parent's spouse for health insurance (medical OR medical and dental and/or vision) for the child(ren) for whom support is being determined is added to the basic child support obligation and prorated between the parents, based on their respective incomes.
 The amount included in the calculation is the amount of the health insurance premium attributable to the child(ren) covered by the present action.
-If this amount is not available or cannot be verified, the total cost of the premium is divided by the total number of persons who are covered by the policy and then multiplied by the number of children who are covered by the policy and are subject to the present order.
+If this amount is not available or cannot be verified, the total cost of the premium is divided by the total number of persons who are covered by the policy and then multiplied by the number of children who are covered by the policy and who are subject to the present order.